 If someone talks about the death road of India, do not think twice, it is definitely this one.
 Calling it one of the scariest roads In India would be an injustice, it is surely the most dangerous road in the world.
-The road is cramped up tightly that more than one vehicle can’t pass through it at a time.
-Extending from Jammu and Kashmir to the Himachal, this path is filled with rocks and soil.
+The road is cramped up tightly and more than one vehicle can’t pass through it at a time.
+Extending from Jammu and Kashmir to Himachal, this path is filled with rocks and soil.
 The famous Pangi Valley can be approached via this road.
 When you go past this road, you will see how the two sides of the road are different from each other and will surely give you goosebumps.

-Any wrong move and you might fall into the river Chandrabhaga which is approximately 1000ft below from the point where you’ll be falling.
+Any wrong move and you might fall into the river Chandrabhaga which is approximately 1000ft below the point where you’ll be falling.
 Now you know why I said you will rethink your decision of wanting an adventure.
 This trail is surely not for the faint-hearted.

 If you have vertigo, just run away as going on this trip will be a bad decision.
 If you are a daredevil like I am, then looking over the edges would be slightly less disturbing.
 Well, you will ask me why it can be disturbing.
-Imagine standing on a road and if you look on the sides you can just see a drastic vertical drop which might be like hundreds of metres down.
+Imagine standing on a road and if you look on the sides you can just see a drastic vertical drop which might be hundreds of meters down.
 Exactly!
-It can numb you, especially when there are no guard rails and only stones and gravels on the road.
+It can numb you, especially when there are no guard rails and only stones and gravel on the road.
 If you are not good with driving, then do not attempt to go along this, as you will surely fall into the death trap.
-The road runs along the river, Chenab and is a sector of the NH26.
+The road runs along the river, Chenab, and is a sector of the NH26.

 The road as I have mentioned above is pretty dry and full of loose soil, hence when it rains, you can imagine how muddy it might get.
 Mud adds the danger of slipping as well.
 Frequent landslides occur in this area and hence after any storm accompanied by rain, going through this path can end up risking your life.
 Some spaces are so narrow which might just make it hard for more than one vehicle to pass at a time.
 And let us not get into how difficult it gets when darkness ascends.